-More detailed information can be found on this web page: GPA Calculator
+More detailed information can be found on this web page: GPA Calculator be suspended.
+If you are here on an F-1 visa, suspension will put you out of status; you will have to leave the US.

-You need to have a 2.0 GPA (Grade Point Average) or above to maintain good academic standing.
-If your GPA falls below that, you will be put on academic probation, and if you remain below a 2.0 GPA, you may be suspended.
-This has significant ramifications if you are studying in the U.S. on a F-1 visa.
 Make sure to strive to do the best you can, put time and energy into your studies, and reach out to faculty and staff for assistance when needed.
 If you are struggling in a course, then arrange a meeting with the professor.
 There may be a way to get extra assistance and improve your performance.
 Generally, professors will not change a grade unless there are extenuating circumstances that merit a grade change.
 If you receive a grade you are dissatisfied with, talk with your professor and if you still feel that your grade does not reflect the quality of your work, please contact the chair of the department in which the course is offered.